brendon/positioning/README.md

 item.update position: {after: 11}
 ```

+##### Duplicating (`dup`)

+When you call `dup` on an instance in the list, all position columns on the duplicate will be set to `nil` so that when this duplicate is saved it will be added either to the end of the current scopes (if unchanged) or to the end of any new scopes.
+Of course you can then override the position of the duplicate before you save it if necessary.

 ##### Relative Positioning in Forms

 It can be tricky to provide the hash forms of relative positioning using Rails form helpers, but it is possible.
 We've declared a special `Struct` for you to use for this purpose.